ampl/mp/doc/tables/mysql.rst

 -----

 We'll demonstrate usage of MySQL with AMPL on a small example.
-For this example we use the diet problem which finds a combination of foods that satisfies certain nutritional requirements.
+For this example we use the diet problem, which finds a combination of foods that satisfies certain nutritional requirements.
 It is described in `Chapter 2 of the AMPL book <http://www.ampl.com/BOOK/CHAPTERS/05-tut2.pdf>`__.